Skip to content

 • No file versioning

-• The free 3 GB plan is underwhelming
+• Small 3 GB free plan

 NordLocker is an incredibly reliable cloud storage for photos, with a 30-day money-back guarantee.
 While its free plan offers a measly 3 GB of storage, its paid options are much better.
-For example, you can get a 2 TB plan for $6.99 a month, making it among the cheapest cloud storage services in 2024.
+For example, you can get a 2 TB plan for $6.99 a month, making it among the cheapest cloud storage services in 2026.

 Save Photos and Videos on NordLocker

-© iDrive
+© IDrive

 Pros